 BLACK BEAN BROWNIE FAQS

-What are the benefits of using black beans in the brownies?
+What are the benefits of combining brownies and black beans?

-I have good news for you if you prefer vegan treats: these black bean brownies can easily be vegan if you use dairy free chocolate chips.
+If you prefer vegan treats, these black bean brownies can easily be vegan if you use dairy free chocolate chips.

 Are black bean brownies gluten free?